 The campus grounds are a haven for many kinds of birds, from the very common Robin to the very rare Saw Whet Owl.
 The gardens provide all the necessary elements for good bird habitat: food, water and shelter.
 Throughout the years, the bird watchers on campus have had many unusual visits and have seen many old familiar friends of the feathered variety.

-A Seattle Audubon volunteer put together a comprehensive bird list for us that interacts with birdweb.org for broader descriptions of species.
+A Seattle Audubon volunteer put together a comprehensive SU_Bird_Checklist_gfa2a for us that interacts with birdweb.org for broader descriptions of species.

 Every year in February, we participate in the Great Backyard Bird Count, a program jointly sponsored by the Audubon Society and the Cornell Ornithology Lab.
-Here's the result of our 2012 count.
-And a collage of pictures from the event.
+Here's the result of our Record of the birds seen on campus at the Great Backyard Bird Count16d8.
+And a collage of GBBC collage66fc from the event.

-Read an article about a wounded Golden-Crowned Kinglet on campus.
+Read an Wounded Bird on Campuse1fe about a wounded Golden-Crowned Kinglet on campus.

-And a quick guide to common birds on campus.
+And a Birds on Campus02e5 to common birds on campus.